interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 ### Handle incoming message

 Process and respond to an incoming message from the peer's settlement engine.
-The connector sends this request when it receives it an incoming settlement message from the peer, and returns the response message back to the peer.
+The connector sends this request when it receives an incoming settlement message from the peer, and returns the response message back to the peer.

 #### Request